 How do you Determine if Something is Fraudulent?

 It all comes down to intent.
 With both actual and negative fraud, there is clear intent involved.
 Someone is lying to gain something, and it is not okay.

 Construction fraud is a little more complicated as someone can claim they were not aware of a fact, and that may be the honest truth.

 If you feel like you are a victim of fraud, it may be in your best interest to contact a lawyer or law professional.

-It’s important to note just because there may not be intent; it doesn’t mean legal action can’t be taken.
+It’s important to note that just because there may not be intent, it doesn’t mean legal action can’t be taken.
 In fact, if something like construction fraud occurs, it typically comes down to negligence.